The organizational politics of Leninism: A study of the Communist Party of India (Marxist-Leninist), Liberation

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Jha, Shishir Kumar, "The organizational politics of Leninism: A study of the Communist Party of India (Marxist-Leninist), Liberation" (1998).
 Political Science - Dissertations.
-Paper 60.
+60.